 SIXTH CHOICE: STORAGE

-Don't go through the laborious canning process, just keep them in the fridge, they'll keep for a long time.
+These will last in the fridge for awhile, but if you're planning on canning, be sure to use a recipe specifically intended for that!
 Bear in mind this is vinegar and chilies, so if it ends up growing something inside you should probably take it over to NASA.